With the opening of Friendship Bridge No. 5 in December 2013, the border crossing from Chiang Rai to Luang Namtha via

 Green Discovery seems to have everything sewn up in Laos, which for me, is a good enough reason not to go with this company, not to mention their price seems to always be much higher than other companies.

-As it’s the wet season with torrential rain most days, we decided to only do a 2 day, 1 night trek to the Lahu hill tribe Village, which is one of the less visited by foreigners.
+With the wet season brings torrential rain most days, so decided to only do a two-day, one-night trek to the Lahu hill tribe Village, which is one of the less frequented by foreigners – I am told.